BidwaiSmita/SeleniumWithJavaLiveProject2/README.md

 # SeleniumWithJavaLiveProject2
-I have used here git, github and jenkins
+I have used here git, github and jenkins in this LiveProject2